2020 International Conference on Intercultural Multimodal Communication

 Hosted by the Center for Cognitive Science, Hunan Normal University

 All times and dates in China Standard Time.
-You may use this service to convert to your times and dates.
+You can use this service to convert to your times and dates.

 Time: 12-13 December 2020.
 Online platform: Tencent Meeting, ZOOM.
 Venue: Room 613, Foreign Studies College, Hunan Normal University